Zestfor

 • The challenge of stepping into expanded responsibilities

 For leaders, good stress vs bad stress becomes particularly relevant when motivating teams.
-Assigning a stretching project to a developing team member, providing appropriate guidance and support to help them step outside their comfort zone, represents an effective use of eustress.
+Giving a project to a team member who is developing in their role, whilst providing guidance and support to help them step outside their comfort zone, represents an effective use of eustress.

-Good stress drives creativity, productivity and team cohesion.
+Good stress can drive creativity, productivity and team cohesion.
 It catalyses innovation, pushing team members beyond their comfort zones to achieve extraordinary results for themselves and the organisation.

 What Is Bad Stress?
 Understanding Distress

-Distress represents the negative form of stress that drains energy, reduces focus and causes anxiety.
+On the other hand, bad stress (or distress) is a negative form of stress that drains energy, reduces focus and causes anxiety.
 It occurs when pressure exceeds an individual’s capacity to cope effectively.

-The tipping point between eustress and distress is critical for leaders to recognise.
+For leaders, there is a tipping point with teams on using good stress as a motivator.
+The distinction between eustress and distress is critical to recognise.
 Whilst challenge stimulates growth, overwhelming demands without adequate support create harmful pressure.

-Consider the difference: asking someone to deliver against a demanding timeframe without providing resources, guidance or assistance overwhelms people, transforming potentially productive pressure into damaging distress.
+Consider the difference: asking someone to deliver against a demanding timeframe without providing resources, guidance or assistance overwhelms people.
+The stress transforms from eustress into distress for that individual.

 Recognising Good Stress vs Bad Stress in Your Team